 Easy Banana Cake

-When we think of bananas desserts, I know my mind always goes right to banana bread, or banana cream pie, while both of those are amazing desserts that should have their time to shine, we are forgetting one amazing way to serve up bananas.
+When we think of banana desserts, I know my mind always goes right to banana bread, or banana cream pie, while both of those are amazing desserts that should have their time to shine, we are forgetting one amazing way to serve up bananas.
 Banana cake!

 There’s nothing better than diving into a sweet moist cake coated in a homemade cream cheese frosting that rivals any professionally made cake.